 It may be expensive to organise a short visit so doing online research may help.
 Search for UK and Irish planning consultancies, local authorities and universities using expressions such as town and country planning or land-use planning to narrow down the search if necessary.
 The RTPI also publishes an annual Directory of Planning Consultants and lists some of the multi-national consultancies which have offices and jobs listed worldwide here. (note: this is by no means an exhaustive list)

 To find names and addresses of local authorities (councils/municipalities) go to the official:

 UK Government information website for a complete alphabetical listing with links.
 Note: the names of UK local authorities do not always correspond to familiar names of towns and cities.
 For example, London consists of the City of London, the City of Westminster, and 31 other Boroughs from Barking & Dagenham to Wandsworth.
 Similarly, Greater Manchester covers ten metropolitan authorities including the cities of Manchester and Salford and the Boroughs of Tameside, Oldham, Bury etc (see the website for the Association of Greater Manchester Authorities).

 The Government of Ireland website contains information on all government wesbites including local authorities, online services and citizens advice.

-Contact details for University departments are also given in the Education & Careers section of the RTPI website.
+Contact details for accredited RTPI University departments can be found in the Education & Careers section of our website.
 Many offer short courses as well as full-length undergraduate and/or graduate courses.

 Finding out more

-RTPI Networks: Our Networks and Associations provide timely, authoritative and wide-ranging information on activities, initiatives and events in specialised areas such as Transport, Urban Design, Planning Research, Rural Planning, Housing and International Development.
+RTPI Networks: Our Networks, groups and forums provide wide-ranging information on activities, initiatives and events in specialised areas such as Transport, Urban Design, Planning Research, Rural Planning, Housing and International Development.
 They also provide a network for Young Planners and chartered town planners in private consultancy.